-The gender debate has left many with a poor taste in their mouth.
-To some it is very clear, there are two genders, man and woman.
-To others, gender can have a more nuanaced understanding.
+To some it is obvious, there are two genders, man and woman.
+To others, gender can have a more nuanced understanding.
 Who is correct?

 The important difference that is often neglected is that there are two entirely different meanings of the word gender.
 There is biological gender and there is social gender.